-There were two different trials they wanted me to go up for.
+There were 2 different trials they wanted me to go up for.
 The one was basically they used your cancer cells to grow some sort of vaccine.
 I don’t know very well or don’t remember very well all of the details because I had so many of these conversations, but I wasn’t eligible for that one because for whatever reason, my cancer didn’t have the correct marker.

-So then I ended up doing an immunotherapy trial, which was a little bit less specific for cervical cancer, but I was still eligible for it.
+Then I ended up doing an immunotherapy trial, which was a little bit less specific for cervical cancer, but I was still eligible for it.